KIN-icon-Frome-Hire-to-Retire

 Resilience in the Workplace Online Course

-Discover evidence-based methods to help individuals develop resilience in the workplace and in their personal lives, too.
 The ability to cope well with pressure, adversity and uncertainty relies on developing a particular set of behaviours, thoughts and actions.
-Anyone can learn these skills to increase their personal resilience.
+Fortunately, anyone can learn these skills to increase their personal resilience.
+Run by our partners at KINNECT Training, this course teaches evidence-based methods to help individuals develop resilience in the workplace and in their personal lives.

 Mind Support Online Course

 Mental health is integral to wellbeing as it affects how we feel about our work, our performance and how we interact with others.
-Mind Support aims to help your leaders and staff promote positive mental health and support those who need it.
+Run by our partners at KINNECT Training, Mind Support aims to help your leaders and staff promote positive mental health and support those who need it.

 Fatigue Management for Supervisors

-KINNECT has developed a comprehensive Supervisor Fatigue Management Training Program that provides participants with an understanding of fatigue, including the causes, signs and symptoms, considerations and related consequences.
+KINNECT Training has developed a comprehensive Supervisor Fatigue Management Training Program that provides participants with an understanding of fatigue, including the causes, signs and symptoms, considerations and related consequences.
+This allows them to identify cases of fatigue and intervene before an injury occurs.

-If you are concerned about the social and psychological health and safety of your workplace, please contact us today to discuss our services and how they can be implemented specifically to ensure the health of your business.
+If you are concerned about the social and psychological health and safety of your workplace, please contact us today to discuss how our services can ensure the health of your business.

 References